CCMRcodes/AntibioticTimingSimulations/README.md

 Sensitivity analyses:

 Sensitivity analyses were conducted to estimate a range of sepsis deaths averted and newly antibiotic-treated patients and adverse events per sepsis death averted.
-The code follows the same structure as above, separately for the lower and upper bounds of the time-to-antibiotics estimate.
+The code follows the same structure as above, separately for the lower and upper bounds of the time-to-antibiotics beta coefficient in the 30-day mortality model.

 Lower Bounds
 * Step 1: abxtimingsim_step1_lower.do